Sniffy2019/Deep-State-weekender/README.md

 The whole theme of the site has a happy, calm, and partying theme to the images to make the user feel comfortable navigating through the pages.

-Purchase tickets is a button function that takes you to a ticket purchasing page with a countdown timer and home return page.
+Purchase tickets is a button function that takes you to a ticket purchasing page with a countdown timer and a home return page.
 The download and 'Social elements' are explained below.
+The countdown timer shows how long is left to buy the tickets before the event starts.
 Purchase tickets is a mock-up of the "stripe" online pay system.
-Simple colours are used to add your details in and bright warning alerts if payment wasn't successful.
+Simple colours are used to add your details and bright warning alerts if payment wasn't successful.
 The map page (Find us Here) allows you to see where the event is happening and the exact location.
-The social elements on the footer of the main page, have been made to look like straightforward icons of the different social media with you tube showing a video of a different festival.
+The social elements on the footer of the main page, have been made to look like straightforward icons of the different social media with youtube showing a video of a different festival.
 There are two download pages, 1) for other festivals shown in chronological order for the year.
 2) The lineup for the Deepstate event.
 All these are explained in the manual testing element of this README.md.
 The Social elements are six-fold